FlexiGroBots-H2020/Data-Space/Readme.md

 - The last point would be to check that the deployment has been performed successfully.
 Using tools such as [K9s](https://k9scli.io/), the result should be as below.

 ![figura](./pictures/pods_running.png)

 Finally, with a tool such as [Postman](https://www.postman.com/), a test could be performed to verify that the communication and connectivity of the infrastructure are correct.
-For this purpose, the [ids-certification-testing](TestbedPreconfiguration.postman_collection.json) file is used, in which a set of tests verifies the tool's proper operation in Kubernetes.
+For this purpose, the [ids-certification-testing](TestbedPreconfiguration.postman_collection.json) file is used, in which a set of tests verifies the tool's proper operation on Kubernetes.